railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 Creating plans
 --------------

-Install the module :mod:`report_analytic_planning` to get additional functions that help with both planning and reporting on projects.
-Start a plan by using the menu :menuselection:`Human Resources --> Planning --> New Planning`.
+Install the module :mod:`project_planning` to get additional functions that help with both planning and reporting on projects.
+Start a plan by using the menu :menuselection:`Project --> Long Term Planning --> Plannings`.

 .. index::
    pair: time; allocation